bragi/rlgrep/README.markdown

 rlgrep
 ======

 rlgrep - grep for Ruby on Rails log files.
+Allows to search strings in whole requests (unlike grep, which can only search lines).
 Can grep through multiple files at once, including gzipped ones.

 Installation
 ------------